Your Basket

 The Responsible Person must, as far as reasonably practicable:

-- Ensure staff are trained and aware of their roles during an incident.
+• Ensure staff are trained and aware of their roles during an incident and procedures are tested and reviewed.

 Enhanced Tier Duties (800+ people)